khalux/usecasespringboot/README.md

 **API Documentation**
 After running the application, you can access the Swagger UI at http://localhost:8081/swagger-ui.html to interact with the API.

+**Postman**
+Also you can import postman collection from postman/CaseSpringBoot-Company-APIs.postman_collection.json

 **H2 DB Console**
 http://localhost:8081/h2-console